5 Easy Ways To Improve Indoor Air Quality

 Life happens and things get messy.
 We track dirt inside, we use candles and scented sprays, we cook, we cough and sneeze, shed skin cells…all the things.
 Yep.
 You know what you have to do.
 Regular cleaning is necessary in order to cut down on contaminants within your home.
 Sweep and vacuum your floors.
 Dust your surfaces.
 Mop regularly.
 Wipe down counters and surfaces with disinfectant.
 Clean your couch and pillows.
 Wash your sheets often.
 Make sure window treatments aren’t collecting dust.
 Dirt, dander and other such pollutants are a large source of air contamination.

-Invest In Plants
+Invest In Plants to Improve Indoor Air Quality

 Air purifying machines are popular in homes now, but plants naturally have a similar effect on your environment.
 And they can do something that machines can’t: they create oxygen.
 Remember photosynthesis?
 Plants absorb pollutants and generate clean air for us.
 So from an interior design point of view, plants are always on-trend.